Dorothea Higgison1

 Last Edited=28 May 2007

-General Sir John Watson, V.C. was born on 6 September 1829 at Chigwell Row, Essex, England.2 He died on 23 January 1919 at age 89 at Finchampstead, Berkshire, England.2 He was buried at St. James's Church, Finchampstead, Berkshire, England.1
+General Sir John Watson, V.C. was born on 6 September 1829 at Chigwell Row, Essex, EnglandG.2 He was the son of William George Watson.3 He died on 23 January 1919 at age 89 at Finchampstead, Berkshire, EnglandG.2 He was buried at St. James's Church, Finchampstead, Berkshire, EnglandG.1

 Citations